OK Google, How do I Optimise SEO for Voice?

 This is something that is vitally important and something that should already be being done, with news that Google’s mobile-first index went live this year.
 If your site is not optimised for mobile, this needs to be done at the earliest opportunity.

 With a little bit of nouse, these changes can be a huge benefit to your business.
 The key is to adapt and conquer.
 New voice technology will continue its rollout unabated in future.
-It’s time to optimise, or get left behind.
+Regardless of the high quality of each landing page view, it’s time to optimise, or get left behind.

 Voice Search Headlines